-We connect surrogates with intended parents in Roseville, Sacramento, the San Francisco Bay Area, Los Angeles area and beyond
+We connect surrogate mothers with intended parents in Roseville, Sacramento, the San Francisco Bay Area, Los Angeles area and beyond

-Looking to become a surrogate mother in California?
-Being a surrogate is truly one of the most rewarding things you can do, helping intended parent(s) with fertility issues expand their family by carrying and giving birth to their baby.
+Are you wanting to become a surrogate mother in California?
+In order to be a surrogate, you must first learn what California surrogacy requirements there are.
+Being a surrogate is truly one of the most rewarding things you can do, helping intended parents with fertility issues expand their family by carrying and giving birth to their baby.
 Before you can become a surrogate, there are some requirements you must meet to be eligible for surrogacy in California.

-The ideal candidate for surrogacy must comply with certain health requirements that surrogacy professionals in California set.
+The ideal candidate for a surrogacy in California must comply with certain health requirements that both surrogacy agencies and California IVF clinics set.
 These requirements are put in place to ensure that all parties are protected throughout the surrogacy process.
 These health requirements include, but are not limited to:

 - You must be a non-smoker and drug-free

 - You must have given birth to at least one child with no serious complications with documented medical records to prove this.

 - You must not have had more than one or two c-section births.

 - You should have a healthy BMI, between 19 and 30.
 Check this calculator.

 - You should not have any STDs or history of pregnancy complications

 California surrogacy requirements state that a surrogate mother cannot be younger than 21.
 There is no official surrogate mother age limit.
 Generally, Made in the USA Surrogacy does not accept surrogates over the age of 39.
 The required age range varies from one surrogacy agency to the next.